phonegap-build/docs-en/3.0.0/configuring/preferences.md

     <td>
       Set the iOS status bar style with values <code>default, black-opaque or black-translucent</code>.
 The default is a grey status bar, black-opaque will appear black.
-Although `black-translucent` is supported, the PhoneGap webview does not extend beneath the status bar, so it will appear identical to black-opaque once your app is running.
+Although <code>black-translucent</code> is supported, the PhoneGap webview does not extend beneath the status bar, so it will appear identical to black-opaque once your app is running.
       <br/><br/>